top of page

 From day one, and throughout the course, you will have access to a personal SCITT tutor, offering pastoral and job application support.

-Further core training at SCITT every Thursday
+Further core training with North East SCITT every Thursday

 Ongoing